10 Endrathukulla: Plot

-The driving instructor delivers Shakeela to Daksha and is invited to stay at his ancestral mansion for a festival.
+The driver delivers Shakeela to Daksha and is invited to stay at his ancestral mansion for a festival.
 During the stay, he finds out why Shakeela has been delivered to Daksha: Shakeela is the doppelgänger of Daksha Bhai's sister Gadgi Moi, a cruel, merciless upper-caste leader who has been sentenced to death for orchestrating a massacre against the lower-caste people.
-Daksha Bhai plans to send Shakeela to jail in the place of Gadgi, who has been released on parole to perform the last rites of her dead grandmother.
+Daksha Bhai plans to send Shakeela to jail in place of Gadgi, who has been released on parole, to perform the last rites of her dead grandmother.
 The plan backfires as Shakeela escapes from the police.